What if your child won’t eat dinner?

 4. They are not hungry – children are frequently not hungry, or not hungry enough to eat dinner.
 Either:

 i) Snacks.
 They have eaten too much in the afternoon so are not hungry enough.
-Or, their snack is too close to dinner so they are not ready to eat.
+Or their snack is too close to dinner, so they are not ready to eat.

-- Dinner is stressful – when we are relaxed we are able to eat well.
-Any time we are angry, anxious, stressed or upset then the body prioritises functions other than eating and digesting.
+Any time you are angry, anxious, stressed or upset, the body prioritises functions other than eating and digesting.

 Many children do not enjoy dinnertime and so are already on the defensive even before arriving at the table.
 This is going to make the meal that much more challenging for everyone.

-What can we do?
+What can you do?

 There are so many factors that feed into why a child doesn’t eat well at dinner, so covering that all would be half a book, not a quick article.
 However, there are some basics that can help.
 Let’s start by working through the reasons dinner doesn’t work!

-It’s important that a child sees foods over and over to build a basic comfort level with them, and also to have the opportunity to eat them.
-But it doesn’t matter when this is.
+It’s important that your child sees foods over and over to build a basic comfort level with them, and also to have the opportunity to eat them.

 Serving some cucumber or some chicken pieces alongside the crackers at snack time may be more effective than at dinner.

-What we can do though is see point 1 above and perhaps do dinner a little differently.
+i) Simplify – what you can do though is see point 1 above and perhaps do dinner a little differently.

-Our brain loves to know what’s coming, what’s going to happen.
+ii) Pre-meal routines – our brain loves to know what’s coming, what’s going to happen.
 Bedtime routines work for a reason.
 Implementing a pre-dinner routine can also be helpful in the same way.

-Sometimes making dinner earlier can be helpful, especially for the littlies.
+iii) Reschedule – sometimes making dinner earlier can be helpful, especially for the littlies.
 I know getting dinner on the table earlier may seem impossible, but sometimes it just takes a bit of planning.

-I was on my own during the week when my boys were little as my husband worked in the country.
-That meant I cooked most of Monday night’s meal on Sunday night and most of Tuesday’s on Monday night.
+That meant I cooked most of Monday night’s meal on Sunday night and most of Tuesdays on Monday night.
 Despite working all day, I could have meals on the table at a reasonable time – and with less stress.

 If you are worried about their lack of nutrients, dinner is not a great place to be pushing these onto a child.
 It’s far better to have these learning opportunities at other meals.